siriusk-MSFT/azure-content/articles/storage-premium-storage-preview-portal.md

 5. On the **Storage Account** blade, keep the default values for **Resource Group**, **Subscription**, **Location**, and **Diagnostics**.
 Click **Create**.

-For a complete walk-through inside an Azure environment, see [Create a Virtual Machine Running Windows in the Azure Preview Portal](virtual-machines-windows-tutorial-azure-preview.md).
+For a complete walk-through inside an Azure environment, see [Create a Virtual Machine Running Windows using the new Azure Portal](virtual-machines-windows-tutorial-azure-preview.md).

 ### Create an Azure virtual machine using Premium Storage via Azure PowerShell
 This PowerShell example shows how to create a new Premium Storage account and attach a data disk that uses that account to a new Azure virtual machine.